BERLIN: GLOBAL CITY IN THE CENTER OF EUROPE

 ABOUT THE PROGRAM

-This unique Northwestern IPD program introduces students to contemporary German and European affairs, with a particular focus on the city of Berlin, its history, culture, music, politics, and economics.
+This unique Northwestern IPD program introduces students to contemporary German and European affairs, with a particular focus on the city of Berlin, its history, culture, music, economics, and politics.
 The program is divided into two sessions and is geared toward students who either have no background in the German language or have completed the German Department’s first-year sequence.
 Students with greater knowledge of German are also encouraged to participate.
 In addition to classes taught by Northwestern and Humboldt University faculty, students take organized excursions to major historical and cultural sites in Berlin and other cities, including a three-day stay in Weimar during the intersession.

 The Humboldt-Universität zu Berlin, founded in 1810, is one of Berlin’s oldest universities.
-Located in the center of Berlin, Humboldt offers over 240 degree programs spanning from the humanities to the social and natural sciences, many of which offer courses held in English.
+Located in the center of Berlin, Humboldt offers over 240 degree programs spanning from the humanities to the social and natural sciences, many of which offer courses taught in English.
 Named after one of the great Enlightenment reformers in the field of higher education, Wilhelm von Humboldt, it is often considered the first modern research university, founded on the idea that advances in knowledge are the premise of effective teaching.
 The university is home to many of Germany’s greatest scholars, scientists, and thinkers, past and present, including the philosopher G.W.F.
 Hegel, the mathematician Karl Weierstrass, and the physicist Max Planck.
 Fifteen percent of the student body of Humboldt-Universität comes from abroad, with the university hosting about 1,500 international students each year.

 HOUSING & MEALS